MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Target Selection

 \subsection{Summary of the Target Selection}

 In Table~\ref{table:sample}, we summarize the preliminary target selection discussed above and provide an initial estimate of the survey cost, measured in total fiber-hours.
 All but the QSO samples are considered in the cosmological forecast.
+As the instrument design for MUST's focal plane and spectrograph system is still in the conceptual phase, a realistic exposure time calculator (ETC) based on mock spectra is under development.
+Here, we adopt a more empirical approach to estimate the required exposure time for MUST to secure the redshifts of the LSS tracers discussed above.